← Back to all articles

 The Self-Sabotage Cycle

-Here's what happens: You get motivated.
+Here's how it goes.
+You get motivated — maybe a photo, a comment, or a moment in the mirror.
 You start a new program.
 Week 1 is great.
-Week 2 is good.
-Week 3, something comes up — a work dinner, a bad day, a weekend away.
+Week 2 is fine.
+Week 3, something comes up.
+A work dinner, a bad day, a weekend away.
 You miss a session.
 Then another.
 Within a month, you're back to where you started.

-This isn't a discipline failure.
+This isn't a willpower problem.
 It's your identity pulling you back to baseline.
-As long as you see yourself as "the guy who's not really in shape," your subconscious will find ways to prove that belief true.
+As long as you see yourself as "the guy who's not really in shape," your subconscious will find ways to prove that belief right.

 The Identity Thermostat

 Think of it like a thermostat.
-Your identity is set to a certain temperature — let's say "moderately out of shape but not terrible."
-Whenever you try to move too far from that set point (by dieting hard or training consistently), your internal thermostat kicks in and pulls you back.
+Your self-image is set to a temperature — let's say "moderately out of shape but not terrible."
+Every time you push away from that set point, your internal thermostat kicks in and pulls you back.

-This is why willpower doesn't work long-term.
+This is why willpower alone doesn't work long-term.
 You're fighting your own self-concept.

-The shift doesn't happen through a single decision.
-It happens through repeated small actions that gradually rewrite the story you tell yourself.
+The shift doesn't come from a single decision.
+It comes from repeated small actions that gradually rewrite the story you tell yourself.

-1. Start with the smallest possible action.
-Don't commit to training 5 days a week.
-Commit to showing up at the gym 3 times this week for 30 minutes.
+1. Start embarrassingly small.
+Don't commit to 5 days a week.
+Commit to 3 sessions of 30 minutes.
 Make it impossible to fail.

-2. Focus on the habit, not the result.
-"I am someone who trains 3 times a week" is an identity statement.
+2. Focus on who you are, not what you want.
+"I'm someone who trains 3 times a week" is an identity statement.
 "I want to lose 10kg" is a goal.
-Identity beats goals every time because it's about WHO you are, not what you want.
+Identity beats goals every time.

-3. Track your wins.
-Every time you choose the high-protein meal, every session you show up for, every night you go to bed on time — that's a vote for your new identity.
-Stack enough votes and the identity shifts.
+3. Stack votes.
+Every time you choose protein over junk, every session you show up for, every night you go to bed on time — that's a vote for your new identity.
+Enough votes and the thermostat resets.

-5. Get around people who embody what you want.
-Your environment shapes your identity more than any amount of motivation.
-Follow people who have the physique you want.
+5. Change your environment.
+Your surroundings shape your identity more than motivation ever will.
+Follow people who have the body you want.
 Train with people who take it seriously.

-You don't need to become a different person overnight.
-You need to become 1% more disciplined today than yesterday.
-That compounds.
+You don't need to transform overnight.
+You need to be 1% more consistent today than yesterday.

-In 30 days, that's 30% more consistent.
-In 90 days, you've built a foundation that feels automatic.
+In 30 days, that compounds into real momentum.
+In 90 days, it feels automatic.
 In a year, you won't recognise yourself.

 The block isn't physical.
-It's psychological.
-Fix the story you tell yourself and the body follows.
+It's the story you tell yourself.
+Change the story and the body follows.

 Want personalised guidance?